-You must know that there are several things in your laptop which will require technical expertise in order to upgrade them.
-However, there are other things like RAM, storage drive and batteries etc which you can easily replace yourself in a matter of minutes.
+You must know that there are several things in your laptop that will require technical expertise in order to upgrade them.
+However, there are other things like RAM, storage drive and batteries, etc which you can easily replace yourself in a matter of minutes.
 We have mainly focused on things which you can easily upgrade yourself and not need help from the outside.

 Upgrading your Laptop

 Anyone having a technical or non-technical background knows that inside a laptop, RAM is the easiest thing to replace.
 You can simply replace another one having same memory or you might increase it as well.
 So, if you know that the current RAM which your laptop has, is not working for you and is slow, you can simply add another having having same memory.
 But the thing is that compatibility really matters while you add a new RAM.
 You must check online and search for you laptop model or go to original manufacturers’ web page, there you will get all info related to which model is compatible and which is not.
 Most important thing to be careful about is choosing between DDR3 and DDR4 RAM.

 Now, how to upgrade your laptop RAM?
 In most laptops the very first thing you see after removing the back cover is RAM.
 Most laptops have two slots for it, you can add a new one besides the old one.
 In case there is only one slot, then you will have to remove the older one and add a new larger GB RAM.
 In simple words, if you have 2 slots then you can slide in two 2GB RAM cards which will make your RAM 4GB or if you have a single slot then you have to remove the old card and add a new 4GB card in there.
 And there are simple clips which will need to unfold and slide you RAM in there.
 That’s it.